-- In infant and toddler programs: - Data sources used to identify shortages: The main source used is the annual Child Care Supply and Demand Report completed by Child Care Aware of Kansas.
-This report typically uses the following data sources; Kansas Department for Children and Families reports, Kansas Department of Health and Environment reports, U.S. Census Bureau, American Community Survey, Bureau of Labor Statistics, Center for American Progress, Child Care Aware of Kansas WorkLife Systems, Center for Disease Control and Agency for Toxic Substances and Disease Registry, and Child Care Aware of America.
+- a.
+In infant and toddler programs: - i.
+Data sources used to identify shortages: The main source used is the annual Child Care Supply and Demand Report completed by Child Care Aware of Kansas.
+This report typically uses the following data sources; Kansas Department for Children and Families reports, Kansas Department of Health and Environment reports, U.S. Census Bureau, American Community Survey, Bureau of Labor Statistics, Center for American Progress, Child Care Aware of Kansas WorkLife Systems, Center for Disease Control and Agency for Toxic Substances and Disease Registry, and Child Care Aware of America. - ii.

-- ii.
 Method of tracking progress: The Lead Agency uses the information obtained and reported through the annual Child Care Supply and Demand report to track progress.
 Analysis is completed for all 105 counties with a specific focus on capacity for infants and toddlers comparing information from the current data to the previous years' data.
 Each year the extent that the desired capacity meets the potential demand is determined and compared to the previous year. - iii.
-What is the plan to address the child care shortages using family child care homes?
-The Lead Agency uses the information obtained through the annual Child Care Supply and Demand Report to track progress.
+What is the plan to address the child care shortages using family child care homes The Lead Agency uses the information obtained through the annual Child Care Supply and Demand Report to track progress.
 Analysis is completed for all 105 counties with a specific focus on capacity for infants and toddlers comparing information from the current data to the previous years' data.
 Each year the extent that the desired capacity meets the potential demand is determined and compared to the previous year.
 The Child Care Consumer Education Resource and Referral agreement requires the delivery of supportive community engagement to increase early childhood and child care capacity in local communities and to provide consumer education on the importance of child care.
 These services include equipping and supporting community coalitions in their efforts and engagement activities, and administering community level grants to meet individual community goals and needs.
 In determining the unique needs of the community, the community coalitions may determine a shortage of infant and toddler care and choose to focus on addressing this need.
 The Lead Agency also uses grant agreements in combination with Child Care Assistance, or subsidy, to fund Kansas Early Head Start Child Care Partnership, a program open to federally recognized Early Head Start Programs in Kansas to provide early care and education services for infants and toddlers.
-Priority consideration is given to counties identified by the Office of Child Care by using the Census American Community Survey 2019 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty.
-The high priority counties are Riley, Crawford, Stevens, Kearny, Woodson, Sedgwick, Johnson, Wyandotte, Douglas, and Shawnee.
+Priority was given to those that served in the 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty according to the Census American Community Survey 2019.
+The high priority counties are Riley, Crawford, Stevens, Kearny, Woodson, Sedgwick, Johnson, Wyandotte, Douglas and Shawnee.
+Kansas Early Head Start Child Care Partnership services are serving children in the high priority counties of Crawford, Stevens, Kearny, Wyandotte, Douglas and Shawnee.
 If funding is available and after system changes have been made to allow for more differential payment types, the lead agency is considering expanding differential Child Care Assistance, or subsidy, payments with an aim to increase infant/toddler child care slots.